 What Is Diverticulitis?

 Diverticulitis is the infection of the small sacs of diverticula that line the digestive tract.
-Diverticula seldom cause problems or severe discomfort unless they become inflamed or infected, in which case the diagnosis is diverticulitis.
+We are are born with colonic diverticula, but when a diverticula develops in the gastrointestinal tract, it’s known as diverticulosis, and when the diverticula becomes inflamed or infected in the gastrointestinal tract, diverticulosis becomes diverticulitis.
+Diverticula seldom cause problems or severe discomfort unless they do become inflamed or infected, in which case the diverticulosis diagnosis is then diagnoses as diverticulitis, as gastroenterology research shows.
 (1)

-It’s believed that 10 percent of Americans, over the age of 40, is affected by diverticular disease.
+It’s believed that 10 percent of Americans over the age of 40 are affected by diverticular disease.
 The rate continues to increase through aging.
-In cases of a serious infection, antibiotics may be needed, in addition to a change in diet.
+In cases of a serious infection, antibiotics may be needed in addition to a change in diet.

-This pressure is increased during bowel movements; be mindful that constipation is both a symptom, and a contributing factor to worsening symptoms.
+This pressure is increased during bowel movements — and be mindful that constipation is both a symptom and a contributing factor to worsening symptoms.

-In the early stages, mild diverticulitis symptoms can be treated with rest and the diverticulitis diet.
+In the early stages, mild, acute diverticulitis symptoms can be treated with rest and the diverticulitis diet.
 Severe or recurring diverticulitis may eventually require surgery for relief.

-That is why it is essential to watch for warning signs, and start making dietary and lifestyle changes as soon as possible.
+That is why it is essential to watch for warning signs and start making dietary and lifestyle changes as soon as possible when even acute diverticulitis arises.

 - Marked change in bowel habits